Shootings In Germany Kill 10; Police Suspect Far-Right Extremism

 Merkel added that her government will stand up to anyone who tries to use hate to divide Germany.

-At least six other people were hurt, including one person with critical injuries, the federal prosecutor's office said at a briefing Thursday.
+At least six others were hurt, including one person with critical injuries, the federal prosecutor's office said at a briefing Thursday.

 The gunman first opened fire at a lounge in downtown Hanau, east of Frankfurt.
 He then drove to a second location about 1½ miles away, killing a total of nine people at the two locations, according to a spokesperson for the South Hesse state police.

-Police had said a dark-colored vehicle was seen leaving the scene of the first attack and that the vehicle was also present at the scene of the attack at the second hookah lounge.
+Police had said that a dark-colored vehicle was seen leaving the scene of the first attack and that the vehicle was also present at the scene of the attack at the second hookah lounge.

 Following a manhunt, police found the body of the suspect in his apartment, along with another body, at about 10 p.m. local time (4 p.m.
 ET).
 The second body was later identified as the suspect's 72-year-old mother.